 Many executives say they use M&A as a means to consolidate or expand the market position of their firm or increase its production efficiency.
 Most mergers and acquisitions, however, fail to create value, leading to the so-called ‘merger paradox’.
 By adopting a multidisciplinary and institutional perspective, this course aims to increase the understanding of merger determinants and effects, discusses key topics for value creation, and concludes with policy assessments.
 In addition, the participants will work on their negotiation skills during a workshop.

 According to the merger market, the global M&A deal volume reached a 7-year high of $934.2 billion in the second quarter of 2014, resulting in a 64%-increase compared to the same period last year and a 70%-increase compared to the second quarter of 2012 (Bloomberg M&A Financial Advisory League Tables, 2014).
-Major M&A transactions often catch newspaper headlines.
-Just recently, the unfriendly takeover bid of Mexico’s América Móvil for the Dutch telecom provider KPN and Apple’s successful acquisition of Beats Electronics (partly owned by rapper/producer Dr. Dre) for 3.2 billion dollars were extensively covered by the media.
-Moreover, smaller M&A transactions are part of the daily business life of many executives.
-They say that they use M&A as a way to consolidate or expand the market position of their firms or to increase their efficiency.
+Major M&A transactions often appear in the headlines of newspapers.
+Notable examples for this are the unfriendly takeover bid of Mexico’s América Móvil for the Dutch telecom provider KPN as well as Apple’s successful acquisition of Beats Electronics, a company partly owned by the famous rapper Dr. Dre.
+Moreover, many executives deal with smaller M&A transactions on a daily basis.
+Many of these executives would tell you that they use M&A as a way to consolidate or expand the market position of their firms or to increase their efficiency.
 Yet, most mergers and acquisitions repeatedly fail to generate economic value.
-This is why some experts talk about the ‘merger paradox’.
+This is what some experts call the ‘merger paradox’.

 The explosive growth in the number, size, and complexity of mergers and acquisitions during the latter part of the 1990s and between 2003-2008 has demonstrated how ingrained this way of doing business has become in the global business community.
 Interestingly, an M&A outburst is always followed by a similar move, but in the opposite direction: downwards.
 Many acquirers subsequently pursue spin-offs or split-ups.
 These dynamics form the frame of a course that contributes to understanding the position of firms as well as authorities.